myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-hardware-library-esp32-installed.png" width="800"></a></p>

 Great!
-The required software are succesfully installed, let's connect Hibiscus Sense to your PC, follow this [instructions](#connect-hibiscus-sense-to-your-pc-6-steps).
-If your PC not able to detect Hibiscus Sense COM port number, you need to download and install the [CP210x USB to UART Bridge VCP Drivers](#download-usb-driver-in-your-pc)
+The required software are succesfully installed, let's connect NodeMCU ESP32 to your PC, follow this [instructions](#connect-hibiscus-sense-to-your-pc-6-steps).
+If your PC not able to detect NodeMCU ESP32 COM port number, you need to download and install the [CP210x USB to UART Bridge VCP Drivers](#download-usb-driver-in-your-pc)

-## Connect Hibiscus Sense to Your PC (6 Steps)
+## Connect NodeMCU ESP32 to Your PC (6 Steps)
-1. Connect the USB cable Type-C to Hibiscus Sense and Type-A to your PC.
+1. Connect the USB cable Type-C to NodeMCU ESP32 and Type-A to your PC.
-2. On the Arduino IDE, choose the correct *COM port* interfaced to CP2104 USB driver on Hibiscus Sense.
+2. On the Arduino IDE, choose the correct *COM port* interfaced to CP2104 USB driver on NodeMCU ESP32.

 `On Windows OS` Example: *COM5*
 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-com-port.png" width="800"></a></p>